nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `undone INDEX`

-You can mark assignment that you have not completed as undone by specifying the assignment `INDEX` as shown in your list.
+You can unmark assignments that you have previously marked as done by specifying the assignment `INDEX` as shown in your list.

-You can delete `one` assignment at a time.
+You can unmark `one` done assignment at a time.
 Here is an example with steps to follow:

 1) If you have accidentally marked the assignment with the name " " as done, you can simply enter `undone X` into the command line based on the index circled in the figure.

 DIAGRAM

-2) The green tick associated to the assignment is no longer displayed.
+2) The green tick associated to the assignment is no longer displayed as shown in the diagram below.

 DIAGRAM